 Trainees are expected to attend weekly conferences in the Department of Neurology, including morning report, Neuroradiology, clinical neurosciences conference, and grand rounds.
 Morning report and noon conferences often offer opportunities for the Child Neurology resident to present and teach colleagues.

 After an application is received from ERAS and reviewed, we will e-mail selected applicants to notify them how to schedule an interview.
 Application materials should be received by the OHSU Child Neurology Residency Program no later than Nov 30.
-In general, interviews occur on weekdays between early November and early January.
+In general, interviews occur on Tuesdays between early November and early January.
 Interviewing with our program in addition to the OHSU Pediatric Residency Training Program, can be done over on or two days.

 Are there pediatric residents on the Child Neurology service?

 Yes.
 Each pediatric resident spends a 3 week rotation on Child Neurology seeing clinic patients, and inpatient consults.
 Pediatric interns and residents care for subspecialty patients admitted on the pediatric neurology ward service.
 There is an adult neurology resident on the pediatric neurology service each month as well.
 Some months there may also be an adult neurology resident, neurosurgery resident, 4th-year Pediatric selective medical student, and 4th-year student on his/her Neurology rotation.